 - Encourage questions & curiosity.
 Employees need to feel safe and comfortable that they can ask questions without feeling any kind of embarrassment or criticism.

 - Avoid time wasting.
 No one enjoys attending the weekly work meeting going over a topic that does not relate to their role.
 Ensure that meetings and one-on-one catchups are utilised efficiently.

 - Don’t overuse email.
 Sometimes a question is better answered with a quick face-to-face chat.

 - Provide opportunities for employees to connect.
 Pinnacle has a range of Team Activities specially designed to help boost communication in teams.
 See below for our top picks:

 Teams with the best communication will thrive in this challenge!
 The Amazing Race is an action-packed adventure where teams navigate their way around the conference resort or local area undertaking team-based challenges.

-Once teams have collectively decided on their route selection they will make their way to the activity sites, where they will be further challenged in a series of lateral thinking,
+Once teams have collectively decided on their route selection they will make their way to the activity sites, where they will be further challenged in a series of lateral thinking, problem solving tasks including:

 Number Triangle – Nine numbered tiles are laid out in a triangle shape.
 The team moves the tiles so that the addition of the numbers is equal on each side

 Pyramids – Teams are racing to rebuild a pyramid that can only be structured from bottom to top.